New 'Mad Max' delivers a singular thrill - with high style

 CANNES, France "Mad Max: Fury Road" is a movie of singularities.
 "Furiosa Imperator" Charlize Theron is a woman missing a forearm, "Mad Max" Tom Hardy is a man of few words and the movie has basically one plot line -- stay on the road and keep fighting.

 That may not sound like a recipe for the blockbuster of the summer.
-But the reboot of the 1980s dystopian franchise that powered Mel Gibson to stardom is expected to take $40 million (25.33 million pounds) at the U.S. box office for its opening weekend, starting on Friday.
+But the reboot of the 1980s dystopian franchise that powered Mel Gibson to stardom is expected to take $40 million at the U.S. box office for its opening weekend, starting on Friday.

 After premiering in Los Angeles last week, it packed the biggest cinema of the Cannes International Film Festival on Thursday.
 An audience accustomed to arthouse films burst into applause for a chase scene involving steel-spike-studded attack vehicles that exploded like star fighters in "Star Wars".